Uniswap/org-v1/src/pages/blog/08-token-lists/index.md

 ## Long Live Token Lists

-Token Lists leverages Ethereum’s greatest strengths - its surplus of high quality projects and communities, their ability to share public infrastructure, and the ease of interoperability between them.
+Token Lists leverages Ethereum’s greatest strengths - its numerous high quality projects and communities, their ability to share public infrastructure, and the ease of interoperability between them.

 The idea is simple - any project on Ethereum that maintains a list of ERC20 tokens hosts this list publicly following a standard JSON schema.
 Projects attach their reputation to lists by hosting them on a domain they control.